Miami Vice (film): Home media

 Miami Vice was released to DVD on December 12, 2006.
 It contained many extra features the theatrical version did not include, as well as an extended cut of the film itself, titled "the Director's Cut, with a running time of 140 minutes.
 It was one of the first HD DVD/DVD combo discs to be released by Universal Studios and one of the best-selling DVDs of 2006.
 It debuted in third place (behind Pirates of the Caribbean: Dead Man's Chest and Superman Returns) and managed to sell over a million copies in its first week alone.
 As of February 11, 2007, Miami Vice had grossed over $36.45 million in rentals.

 On August 26, 2008, Universal Studios released the "Unrated Director's Edition" of Miami Vice on Blu-ray.
+On May 16, 2023, a Wal-Mart exclusive steelbook release of the film by Mill Creek Entertainment was released, containing both the theatrical cut and the unrated director's cut.

+In June 2025, it was announced that Shout!
+Factory would release a 4K UHD Blu-Ray release of the film in August that same year, as a part of the Shout Select label.

 Video game

-A third-person shooter video game, Miami Vice: The Game, was released on July 18, 2006 as a tie-in to the film.
+A third-person shooter video game, Miami Vice: The Game, was released on July 18, 2006, as a tie-in to the film.
 It was developed by Rebellion Developments and published by Vivendi Universal Games, exclusively for the PlayStation Portable.